vespa-mrs/vespa.io/docs/user_manuals/datasim_user_manual.md

 The **Macromolecule Presets** drop box contain some preset values that have been used (and listed) in MRS papers.
-At the moment, these are mostly from papers from Martin Wilson's lab.
+At the moment, these are mostly from papers from Martin Wilson’s lab.
 NOTE.
-When you select any preset other than None, you will [erase all lines]{.ul} that you currently have in your list.
+When you select any preset other than None, you will <u>erase all lines</u> that you currently have in your list.

 The **Group Scale** widget allows you to change the areas of all lines